erlsci/erlmd/docs/design-v1.3/008-implementation-plan/erlmd-ai-prompt-quick-reference.md

 In it, you will write highly detailed implementation instructions for Claude Code using the template defined in `docs/design-v1.3/008-implementation-plan/erlmd-ai-prompt-quick-reference.md`.

 Once you figure out exactly what we're going to be working on, reference `docs/design-v1.3/005-rust-src-files.txt` and `docs/design-v1.3/006-rust-api-metadata.md` to determine which Rust source files you need me to provide, then ask me for those and I will attach them.

+During implementation, you must used the naming conventions laid out in `docs/design-v1.3/012.3-naming-quick-reference.md`.

 When you have all the files you need, use the template mentioned above to create the implementation plan .md artefact.